croweigibson/Investigating-Netflix-Movies/README.md

 ## Datasource
 The [data](https://github.com/croweigibson/Investigating-Netflix-Movies/blob/main/netflix_data.csv) used in this project as well as the complete [notebook](https://github.com/croweigibson/Investigating-Netflix-Movies/blob/main/Investigating%20Netflix%20Movies.ipynb)
 ## Objective
-The main objective is to see if netflix movies have gotten shorter over time.
+The primary objective of this study was to analyze Netflix movie duration data over time to determine whether there has been a trend towards shorter movie durations on the platform.
+Through data visualization and exploration methods, we aimed to uncover patterns and insights regarding changes in movie duration over the years.
 ## Loading the Data
 I started by installing two Python libraries that'll help with the analysis: pandas and matplotlib.
 Then I created a dataframe using the CSV file.
 ```sh